-- 1. A Bachelor's Degree recognized by the UAE Ministry of Higher Education and Scientific Research in engineering or computer science disciplines. - Applicants who have not taken any business courses as part of their Bachelor's Degree in engineering or computer science discipline will have to take the below pre-core (or foundation) courses.
+- 1. A Bachelor's Degree recognized by the UAE Ministry of Higher Education and Scientific Research in engineering, - Applicants who have not taken any business courses as part of their Bachelor's Degree in engineering or computer science discipline will have to take the below pre-core (or foundation) courses.
 A pre-core course will be waived if a student had successfully completed the course or its equivalent prior to joining the program.